CA is committed to advancing our environmental stewardship and sustainability programs in the classroom and throughout campus.

 As part of a student-run project in experiential learning, Middle and Upper School students converted two CA golf carts used by maintenance/grounds staff to solar power.

 The Middle School Future City team imagines, researches, designs, and builds sustainable cities.
-The CA teams have won regional competitions two years in a row.
+The CA teams have consistently won regional competitions.

 In Lower School, students learn about honeybees as part of their study of nature’s systems.
 CA's beekeeper brings live bees (safely contained) and other teaching aids from the field into the classroom to give students an opportunity to observe these tiny but important contributors to the global ecosystem.